-1) Tribal cultural festival
+1) Tribal Cultural Festival

-New scheme Tribal cultural festival has been sanctioned by Govt. of Maharashtra from the year 2013-14 .This includes Tribal handicraft exhibition, tribal dance competition and tribal film festival.
-It is 5 days program and the estimated cost sanctioned by the govt is Rs 16, 90, 483 /- for one program and Rs.
-67, 60, 932 /- for four programes in one year.
-In the year 2014-15 the Tribal cultural festival was organized at Kaneri Math, Kolhapur from 19th January 2015 to 23rd January.2015 and south central zone cultural center, Nagpur from 4th march 2015 to 8th march.2015
+New scheme Tribal Cultural Festival has been sanctioned by Government of Maharashtra from the year 2013-14.
+This includes Tribal Handicraft Exhibition, Tribal Dance Competition and Tribal Film Festival.
+It is 5 day program and estimated cost sanctioned by the Government is Rs.
+16,90,483/for one program and Rs.
+67,60,932/- for four programs in one year.
+In the year 2014-15 the Tribal Cultural Festival was organized at Kaneri Math, Kolhapur from 19th January 2015 to 23rd January 2015 and south central zone cultural center, Nagpur from 4th March 2015 to 8th March 2015.